gulistaneraza01/Chat-App/README.md

 ## Running infrastructure (optional but recommended)

-Use Docker to run RabbitMQ and MailHog:
+Use Docker to run MailHog (SMTP testing):

 ```
 cd server